ucsffrancislab/ucsffrancislab.github.io/docs/Singularity.md

 	--output ${TMPDIR}/reduced.matrix
 ```

+iMOKA uses Dockerfiles, but singularity to build the container.
+Not sure why.

 Singularity does not natively run on Mac so building on my Mac is not a viable solution.

 Building on C4 is tricky.
 Normally, you need root / sudo permission to build.